djwrisley/therainbowdragons/_pages/data_dictionary.md

 author_profile: false
 ---

-Our visual collection of Doors was manually annotated on 5 categories.
+Our visual collection of Doors in Besançon, France created at the [ESUDH](https://esudh.github.io) in the [Humanities Data and Mapping Environments](https://djwrisley.github.io/HDME/) course was manually annotated on 5 categories.
 Four of the categories are simple Yes/No binaries — Open/Closed, Round-Top/Flat-Top, Graffiti/No-Graffiti, and Sticker-Signage/No-Sticker-Signage.
 The fifth, Color, was a selection from a limited number of options.
 The rationale for each annotation is below.

 | Category | Values | Rationale |
 |---|---|---|